 Hughes tells us that despite being a deafblind, Helen Keller had a better vision than others.
 In the darkness surrounding her, she found the light that many of us can’t perceive even with our ability to see things clearly.
 Instead of finding a mortal beauty outside, she struggled to find the immortal beauty within her soul.
 By focusing on the life of Helen Keller, Langston Hughes tells his people the golden principles of life.
 He advises them to never give up hope.
 Although they are surrounded by racial discrimination and persecution, they’ll eventually find light, the light of freedom.

 But in order to get freedom, according to Hughes, the people must have to explore themselves first.
 They’ll have to understand their own selves and bring out their inner talents.
-Only by doing this, they will be able to tell the world that they are not the people to be neglected or ostracized.
+Only by doing this, will they be able to tell the world that they are not the people to be neglected or ostracized.
 Rather, they are as talented as the white people.

 Hughes is telling the blacks that although they are not disabled but the racist society around them is making them so.
 It is constantly degrading and dehumanizing them.
 But, he says that we can overcome our miseries and troubles by learning from Helen Keller’s life and making ourselves strong from within.